Cyclops (Marvel Comics): The X-Men

 When Scott is sixteen, he goes on a trip to New York with his orphanage supervisor.
 Scott walks near a construction site and his optic beam activates for the first time.
 The blast damages a metal crane causing it to fall towards an onlooking crowd.
 Scott thinks quickly unleashing a second blast that destroys the crane.
 The crowd thinks this is an act of violence, and forms a lynch mob.
 Scott hops onto a train and runs away.
 Wandering Scott encounters Jack O' Diamonds who tries to recruit Scott as a thief/villain but eventually battles the villain.
-Scott is found by Charles Xavier, directly after who erases the crowd's memories.
+Scott is found by Charles Xavier, who directly after erases the crowd's memories.
 Xavier then asks Scott to join him and the X-Men, he gladly accepts, as the first official member.

 In the X-Men's first field mission, he battles Magneto.
 With the X-Men, he battles the Vanisher, Unus the Untouchable, the Blob, and many others.
 Xavier would soon choose him to be deputy leader of the team and act as field leader whenever he was absent.

 Cyclops has a relationship with Jean Grey during their time in the "original" X-Men.
 For a long time, he refuses to admit, even to himself, that he has feelings for her, afraid he would be hurt again or that his optic blasts would hurt her – or anyone else he cared about for that matter – and also because he feels he is no match for his wealthy teammate Warren Worthington III, a.k.a.
 Angel, who is at first also romantically interested in Jean.
 What Scott does not know is that Jean actually has a crush on him, but is too shy to make a move.
 Finally, on Bobby Drake's 18th birthday, they reveal their passion for each other and become lovers.

 During one of the X-Men's adventures he rediscovers his brother Alex as his powers were manifesting.
 Alex would join the team with Scott as Havok.

 When the original team of X-Men are defeated by Krakoa, Cyclops is the only member able to escape and return to Xavier.
 He helps train a new group of X-Men, which includes Storm, Colossus, Nightcrawler, Banshee, Thunderbird, Sunfire and Wolverine to rescue the others.
 When the other original X-Men (Angel, Beast, Iceman, Jean Grey, and later additions Havok (his own brother Alex) and Polaris) decide to leave in light of the arrival of the new X-Men, Cyclops stays, feeling that he will never be able to lead a normal life because of the uncontrollable nature of his powers.